UAB-CINL/UAB-CINL.github.io/docs/equipment/index.md

 !!! note

     The Prisma is a shared resource and workhorse for both UAB Medicine and UAB-affiliated investigators.
-Refer to our [Scheduling and Billing](/docs/scanner/scheduling.md) page for information on Prisma availability.
+Refer to [Scheduling](/policies/#scheduling) for information on Prisma availability.

 ## FIRMM